ftloksy/frankieGrallary/README.md

 ## folders.

-CSS is a website's style folder.
-It is compiled for the SCSS folder’s contents.
+- CSS is a website's style folder.
+It is compiled from the SCSS folder’s contents.
-Fonts define website’s using fonts.
+- Fonts define website’s using fonts.
-Images are storage website’s using images. includeHtml is a storage website’s html parts.
+- Images are storage website’s using images.
+- includeHtml is a storage website’s html parts.
 You can cut every <div/> to here if you want.
-Script.js is stored in the script folder.
+- Script.js is stored in the script folder.
-Scss is defined at more different files, they are stored in the scss folder.
+- Scss is defined at more different files, they are stored in the scss folder.
 They follow includeHtml’s parts.
-Svg is a storage folder, its storage website’s icon and logo.
+- Svg is a storage folder, its storage website’s icon and logo.
 Svg tag is easy to append to html and do a good css control.

 # Installation